SebastianoDenegri/Exploratory_Data_Analysis_for_wine_dataset/README.md

-# Wine rating and price: spotting patterns and insights
+# Wine rating and price: uncovering the relationship
-Exploratory Data Analysis for wine dataset; Data source: vivino.com
+Exploratory Data Analysis for a wine dataset aimed to spot patterns between the wine's variables rating and price.
+Data source: vivino.com